Core Workflows¶

 Split Strategies¶

 All supported split strategies are patient-level group splits.
-A patient never appears in more than one of train, validation, or test.
+A patient appears in only one of train, validation, or test.

 [split]